What is the FNMA Fully Amortizing Fixed Rate and High Balance Loan?

 - 620 minimum qualifying credit score

 - 10, 15, 20, 25, 30 year terms for fully amortizing fixed rate program

 - 15 and 30 year fixed rate for high balance program

 - 1-Unit second homes

 - FNMA Approved Condos/PUDs

-- Multi-width manufactured housing (Investment properties are not permitted)
+- Single-width (cash-out, second homes and investment properties not permitted) and multi-width manufactured housing (investment properties are not permitted)

 What are the benefits?

 Fannie Mae offers competitive interest rates which help keep payments low.
 The 30-year term makes budgeting easier.

 Fully amortizing fixed rate loans means the fixed rate never changes, and neither does the principal and interest payment.
 Many homeowners prefer a fixed interest rate because it provides a sense of stability and security; in contrast to adjustable rate loans with introductory interest rates that can move higher once the introductory period is over.